-Creating Healthy Boundaries is so important.
+Creating Healthy Boundaries Is Important

 If you do not have these in your life they can cause you a myriad of issues and deep unhappiness.
 Often you will not have been taught how to maintain boundaries.
 Having firm boundaries of who you are and what you need can allow you to live a happy, balanced life.

 How Do You Know You Have Boundary Issues In Life?